corda/corda-runtime-os/tools/plugins/network/README.md

 > `corda-cli-plugin-host/build/plugins/` and run the commands as shown below by locating corda-cli.sh in
 > `corda-cli-plugin-host/build/generatedScripts/`.

+# Static Network Operations

-# Generate Group Policy
+## Generate Group Policy

 This is a sub-command under the `network` plugin for generating a GroupPolicy.json file.
-This is a new command.

 Running `groupPolicy` without any command line arguments prints a sample GroupPolicy file for the user to manually tweak.
 ```shell